 Credit risk is the risk that one party to a financial instrument will fail to discharge its obligation and cause the other party to incur a financial loss.
-The Company considers its exposure to credit risk to be low, as its cash and cash equivalents, deposit and reclamation deposit are deposited with a large financial institution with a strong credit rating.
-Amounts receivable consists of GST receivable and credits on vendor payable balances.
+The Company considers its exposure to credit risk to be low, as its cash, deposit, and reclamation deposit are deposited with a large financial institution with a strong credit rating.
+Amounts receivable consists of GST receivable, proceeds from sale of equipment, and rent recovery.
+During the year ended October 31, 2024, the Company recorded an allowance of \$30,000 (2023 - \$Nil) for rent recovery included in general and administrative in the consolidated statement of comprehensive loss.